tuckpuck/News-Infused/README.md

+Check out the working site: http://news-infused.surge.sh/

 # Q1-Project

-This news aggregator takes the latest stories from various world news sites and shows the latest stories of one leading news provider side-by-side the latest stories of another provider.
-For instance, the latest AP, Reuters, BBC, and Washington Post articles all displayed on one page.
-The site will pull data from the https://newsapi.org/ and display it in Bootstrap cards so it is readable and concise.
+This project is a news aggregator that takes the latest stories from various news sites and shows them side-by-side for easy comparison.
+The site pulls data from the https://newsapi.org/ and displays it dynamically using cards to be readable and concise.

 ## Problem to Solve